Home | Send Feedback | Share on Bluesky |

 Generic Sensor API

-The Generic Sensor API provides access to device sensors like accelerometers.
-For current browser support and more information, check out this page.
+The Generic Sensor API provides access to device sensors such as accelerometers.

 sensor.start();